ars1mm/netflix-app/README.md

 New-Item -Path ".\.env" -ItemType "File"
 ```
 ### After adding the .env, you will have to provide your own Keys!
+Keys are necessary in order to run this project, you can get the keys from creating a Firebase App
 Your .env file should look like this
 ```env
 VITE_API_KEY= REPLACE THIS